soltanisgeo/readme/README-Computefrag.md

 <br>

 ## The **inputs** of the code are the following:
-<br>**inputFileName:** The filename of a csv file containing two columns, one for the intensity measure and one for the damage state.
+<br>**InputFileName:** The filename of a csv file containing two columns, one for the intensity measure and one for the damage state.
 In this example, it is the file IM_and_DS.csv.
 <br>**NDS:** The number of the damage states.
 <br>**dIM, IM_max:** The step and the maximum absolute value for the IM vector.
 <br>**dvec_alpha0, dvec_alpha1:** The increments of the vectors of the two logistic regression parameters.